In this Guide

 Also like its cheaper sibling, the Titan has all the design conveniences and thoughtful touches that we love about Miele vacuums.
 It has automatic cord rewind, a 3-wheel steering system, ergonomic wand, self-sealing bags, and caster wheels that protect your floors, to name just a few.

 It’s quite expensive for the average buyer.
-The Titan will run you over $500, and we know that the price tag will put it out of range for some people.
+We know that the price tag will put it out of range for some people.
 However, we’d urge you to think about the longevity of Miele vacuums when you’re thinking about stomaching the steep price.
 You can easily pay $300+ for a cheaply-built vacuum that’ll break in a year or two.
 A Miele is more expensive up front, but you won’t have to buy another one for years.

 Which is the Perfect Canister Vacuum for You?